 Students desiring to drop a course, but remain enrolled in other classes for the given semester, may contact the Registrar’s Office for the drop form.
 Students should consider how the decision to drop will affect any of the following: tuition charges, financial aid, social security, employer reimbursement, veteran’s benefits, or scholarships.
 The ability to maintain athletic eligibility, to maintain a student visa (international students), or to purchase insurance as a student may also be affected as a result of the decision to drop, and should adhere to deadlines for this procedure.

 Enrollment in the class officially ceases when a student submits a completed Drop Form to the Registrar’s Office.
 A grade of “W” will appear on the student’s grade report and official transcript if the course was dropped after the last day of the add period.
 The official date of the drop is the date used for figuring tuition refund, if applicable.
+Students who drop classes after the final bill date will not be eligible to receive a refund of any of the tuition charged for that class unless they withdraw from Mount Mercy.
+(See Refunds: Tuition and Fees) A petition must be submitted in cases what a refund is sought.
 The last days to add or drop a class are listed in the academic calendar.

 Withdrawal from Mount Mercy

-Students who decide to leave Mount Mercy after the semester or term has begun must officially withdraw through the Academic Center for Excellence (ACE) Retention Director.
+Students who decide to leave Mount Mercy after the semester or term has begun must officially withdraw through the Registrar's Office.
 Withdrawing from all courses in a given semester constitutes a withdrawal from Mount Mercy.

-Students should initiate the withdrawal process by contacting the Academic Center for Excellence (ACE) Retention Director.
+Students should initiate the withdrawal process by contacting the Registrar's Office.
 The official date of the withdrawal will be the date that the student initiates the withdrawal process.
 Withdrawing from Mount Mercy will change the student’s status.
 Students should consider how the decision to withdraw will affect any of the following: tuition charges, financial aid, social security, employer reimbursement, veteran’s benefits, or scholarships.
 The ability to maintain athletic eligibility, to maintain a student visa (international students), or to purchase insurance as a student may also be affected as a result of the decision to withdraw.

 Students withdrawing from Mount Mercy before the last day of class receive “W” grades (withdraw) in their courses for the given semester.
 The students will be removed (deleted) from all registered courses in subsequent terms/semesters.
 Students that do not withdraw from the institution but quit attending all classes will receive the grade they earn in their courses.
 Any student desiring to return to Mount Mercy after withdrawal will be required to re-apply for admission through the Admissions Office.